propertybot/data-engineering/README.md

     * stop-kitchen-classifier
     * stop-bathroom-classifier

+### Remove Sold Listings - Lambda: archive-sold

+* At the same time that the models are turned off, a lambda function runs that checks the status of each listing.
+* If the status of the listing is not "for_sale", then the data are moved to an S3 bucket: pb-sold

-### Data Processing with Glue & Querying with Athena
+### Data Processing with Glue & Querying with Athena - starts at 3pm PST
 ![image info](images/pb-data-glue-and-athena.png)
 NOTE: the image above is the sequence diagram for processing listings, but the same process applies to processing the Details and the Image data as described below.